-Currently, Cudjoe Emmanuel is a tenure track and ACM- Andrew Mellon Faculty Fellow at St Olaf Dance department.
-Cudjoe is a PhD Candidate(ABD) at the Boyer College of Music and Dance - Temple University.
-Cudjoe's Ph.D work: “From Palace to Academy: Embodiment, Transmission and Dis/continuation within the Asante Kete Dance of Ghana" focuses on the exploration of indigenous Asante Kete court dance systems which promotes the intersection between practice and scholarship and is unashamedly African-centred.
-Cudjoe's current dissertation explores the theories of Afrocentricity and Oral History as methodologies for the scientific exploration of African dance practices and curriculum design which is also steeped in the decolonization of dance knowledge agenda because it places the African body, experiences, and associated knowledge as agencies for producing and promoting meanings in the 21st century and beyond.
+Dr. Cudjoe Emmanuel is a tenure track and ACM- Andrew Mellon Faculty Fellow at St Olaf Dance department.
+Cudjoe holds a Ph.D. degree in Dance Studies from the Boyer College of Music and Dance - at Temple University.
+Cudjoe's Ph.D. work: “From Palace to Academy: Embodiment, Transmission and Dis/continuation within the Asante Kete Dance of Ghana" focuses on the exploration of indigenous Asante Kete court dance systems which promotes the intersection between practice and scholarship and is an unashamedly African-centred.
+Cudjoe's current research explores the theories of Afrocentricity and Oral History as methodologies for the scientific exploration of African dance practices and curriculum design which is also steeped in the decolonization of dance knowledge agenda because it places the African body, experiences, and associated knowledge as agencies for producing and promoting meanings in the 21st century and beyond.

-Cudjoe has received fellowships, researching funding, grants and awards in his academic and artistc career such as the Associated Colleges of the Midwest, Temple Graduate Teaching Assistanship award, Edrie Ferdun Emerging Scholar Award, Edrie Ferdum Scholarly Achievement award at Temple University and Erasmus Mundus choreomundus Scholarship.
+Cudjoe has received fellowships, research funding, grants, and awards in his academic and artistic career such as the Associated Colleges of the Midwest Andrew Mellon Fellowship, Temple Graduate Teaching Assistantship award, Edrie Ferdun Emerging Scholar Award, Edrie Ferdum Scholarly Achievement award at Temple University and Erasmus Mundus Choreomundus Scholarship.

-Cudjoe has taught extensively via workshops and master classes in Ghana, USA (prior to Temple University’s academic teaching responsibilities), Norway, France, Hungary, India, Canada and the UK.
-He has published and attended national/International conferences in many Universities.
-His work and research is steeped in community engagement and has contributed to his first MA thesis titled “The contexts and meaning in Asante dance performance: The case of Kete (2015)” and his second MA thesis titled “The Study of Togo-ATCHAN dance as a tool for social change: Reassessing the role of women in the Safeguarding of ICH (2018)”.
+Cudjoe is a strong advocate for Diversity, Equity, and Inclusion and has presented and taught extensively via academic conferences, workshops, and master classes in Ghana, the USA (before Temple University’s academic teaching responsibilities), Norway, France, Hungary, India, Canada, and the UK.
+He has published and attended national/International conferences at many Universities.
+His work and research are steeped in community engagement and have contributed to his first MA thesis titled “The contexts and meaning in Asante dance performance: The case of Kete (2015)” and his second MA thesis titled “The Study of Togo-ATCHAN dance as a tool for social change: Reassessing the role of women in the Safeguarding of ICH (2018)”.
 His second thesis research was conducted solely in Togo, West Africa.
-Both works are a testament to his dedication towards community engagement in promoting and supporting African dance knowledge.
+Both works are a testament to his dedication to community engagement in promoting and supporting African dance knowledge.

-Cudjoe's research interest includes Afrocentricity/Afrocentric Theory, with a focus on African dance forms/systems as a
+Cudjoe's research interest includes Afrocentric Theory, with a focus on African dance forms/systems as a

-agency of post-colonial theory, West African Traditional dances, Transmission and Embodiment, Dance as Intangible Cultural Heritage(ICH), Neo-traditional dance performance analysis, Dance in Post-Colonial Politics of West Africa, Dance Anthropology, Ethnochoreology, Dance Phenomenology, Ethnography, Dance Heritage, Dance and Identity politics.
-His dedication to the propagation of the indigenous knowledge systems of music and dance has set him on a path to illuminate his ancestors as creators of knowledge relevant for today’s use and worthy of veneration.
-His work is constantly seeking to challenge the hierarchical structures around dance writing, practice and performance of dance genres in the world today.
+agency of post-colonial theory, Afrofuturism, West African Traditional dances, Transmission, and Embodiment, Dance as Intangible Cultural Heritage(ICH), Neo-traditional dance performance analysis, Dance in Post-Colonial Politics of West Africa, Dance Anthropology, Ethnochoreology, Dance Phenomenology, Ethnography, Dance Heritage, Dance, and Identity politics.
+His dedication to the propagation of the indigenous knowledge systems of music and dance has set him on a path to illuminate his ancestors as creators of knowledge relevant to today’s use and worthy of veneration.
+His work is constantly seeking to challenge the hierarchical structures around dance writing, practice, and performance of dance genres in the world today.

-Cudjoe and his wife are the founders of an NGO in Ghana known as Star that shines that facilitates and organizes cultural education, peformance workshops and academic exchange programs between Ghana and international partners.
+Cudjoe and his wife are the founders of an NGO in Ghana known as Star that shines which facilitates and organizes cultural education, performance workshops, and academic exchange programs between Ghana and international partners.